 Outdoor features are also surveyed including the roofing, pipes, gutters, walls, windows, and doors.
 Investigations are made into the condition of the property’s drainage, insulation and damp.

-You should expect to pay between £350 to £400 for a Homebuyers Survey although it can be known to vary depending on the age, type and size of the property.
-Sure, it seems like a lot of money but the money it saves by identifying minor issues before they become major problems in the future is incomparable.
+You should expect to pay between £350 to £400 for a Homebuyer Report although it can be known to vary depending on the age, type and size of the property.
+It may feel like a lot of money during an already expensive process,but the money it can save by identifying issues before they become major problems in the future is invaluable.

 You’re also paying for the advice of a Royal Institution of Chartered Surveyors (RICS) surveyor.
 They are credited and will give you advice and guidance based on your individual circumstances.
 The peace of mind of knowing the ins and outs of your newly purchased properly is invaluable to a buyer and will reduce the risk of costly repairs once you’ve moved in.

-Although a Homebuyers Survey is not a legal requirement, it can save you a lot of stress, time and money.
+Although a Homebuyer Survey is not a legal requirement, it can save you a lot of stress, time and money.
 In our experience, knowing what’s underneath the surface of a property has reduced the property’s asking price and even caused some clients to withdraw from purchasing altogether and avoiding huge financial mistakes.
 So, is a HomeBuyer Survey worth it?
-We believe so.
+Yes, we believe so.